rsunderscore/rs_django/README.md

 	- render (from django.shortcuts import render) - to render a template
 		- params: request, templatename, context_dict
 		- context_dict specifies what names are available to the html
-- class based views (CBV) - less readable but easier to write (pg 131, 553)
+- class based views (CBV) - less readable but easier to write (pg 131, 553) - used to handle multiple request types
 	- built-in
 		- View - base class for all CBVs
 		- TemplateView - render template based on parameters from url